dwatson62/todo_challenge/README.md

 Was not able to work out how to create the filters, or how to fully setup travis to run the protractor tests.
 Currently it only runs karma.

-To install:
+## To install:

 - Clone down to your machine
 - In the local directory run: npm install, npm install bower, bower install
 - Run: node server.js

+# Karma Tests

-- To run karma tests: karma start test/karma.conf.js
+- karma start test/karma.conf.js

+# Protractor Tests:

+- node server.js
+- webdriver-manager update
+- webdriver-manager start
-- To run protractor tests: protractor test/e2e/conf.js
+- protractor test/e2e/conf.js

 ## Technologies Used